FKnottenbelt/LS_120/120/definitions.md

 accomplishes this task by creating objects, and exposing interfaces (i.e., methods) to interact with those objects.

+# classes
+A typical class consists of a collection of method definitions.
+Classes usually exist for the purpose of being instantiated— that is, of having objects created that are instances of the class.

 # objects
 Defining a class lets you group behaviors (methods) into convenient bundles, so that you can quickly create many